getBoolean/kbin_api/README.md

 Due to the nature of this library's communication with external systems, timeouts may occur due to inevitable communication failures or temporary crashes of the server to which requests are sent.

 When such timeouts occur, an effective countermeasure in many cases is to send the request again after a certain interval.
-And **mastodon_api** provides an **automatic retry** feature as a solution to this problem.
+And **kbin_api** provides an **automatic retry** feature as a solution to this problem.

 Also, errors subject to retry are as follows.

-- When the status code of the response returned from Mastodon is `500` or `503`.
+- When the status code of the response returned from Kbin is `500` or `503`.
 - When the network is temporarily lost and a `SocketException` is thrown.
 - When communication times out temporarily and a `TimeoutException` is thrown